 “Blessed is he who considers the poor; the LORD will deliver him in time of trouble.”
 This is a rather challenging and profound statement, for it ties our deliverance from God in the day of trouble to how we serve and take care of the poor.

 Some want to interpret the “beatitudes” in the Bible—those passages that begin with “blessed” or “happy”—as “I will be blessed and happy” when I do such a thing.
 That is not necessarily the meaning in the Bible.
-A person who lives and behaves as the “beatitudes” instruct walks in the ways of God.
+A person who lives as the “beatitudes” instruct walks in the ways of God.
 This is the path of obedience.
 That makes them blessed.

 Jesus also embraced this worldview.
 In Matthew 25:35-46, He identified the righteous as those who cared for the poor and suffering; they receive the reward of eternal life because they recognized God’s image in the “least of these.”

-One of the hallmarks of Christianity since the beginning has been the care for the poor, suffering, and broken.
+One of the hallmarks of the Christian faith since the beginning has been the care for the poor, suffering, and broken.
 The Roman world of the first century did not care about the poor.
 Roman society had no moral obligation or mechanism to care for the poor and needy.
 But Jesus’ movement did.
 His followers had a strong sense of obligation as given by their Lord, and they grew because of it.

 Do we see God in the poor and suffering of our world?
 If not, we need to listen more carefully to the psalmist and look a little harder—for those who do are blessed of the Lord.